Thennamanadu

 Thennamanadu is a village panchayat in Orattanadu Block of Thanjavur district in Tamil Nadu, South India.
-It is located between the cities of Thanjavur and Pattukkottai, 20 km from Thanjavur, 2 km from Orathanadu and 339 km (211 mi) from state capital Chennai.
+It is located between the cities of Thanjavur and Pattukkottai, 20 km from Thanjavur, 2 km from Orathanadu and 339 km (211 mi) from the state capital Chennai.

-Alivoikkal (3 KM), Ayangudi (3 KM), Orattanadu (3 KM), Sethurayankudikadu (4 KM), Mela Ulur (5 KM) are the nearby villages to Thennamanadu.
-Thennamanadu is surrounded by Nanjikottai Block towards west, Thiruvonam Block towards South, Thanjavur Block towards North, and Ammapettai Block towards North.

-This Place is in the border of the Thanjavur District and Pudukkottai District.
-Pudukkottai District Karambakudi is South towards this place.

-There is no railway station near to Thennamanadu in less than 10 km.

-Locality Name: Thennamanadu (தென்னமநாடு)

-Telephone Code / Std Code: 04372

-Thennamanadu Pin code is 614625 and postal head office is Orattanad.

 History

 During 883 ACE, a Pandiya King Pandi Undan built the Shiva temple.
 The temple was named Thennavan Nadu (தென்னவன் நாடு), now Thennamanadu.
 The Kalyana Odai River runs through the village which was constructed by British rulers around 1935 AD.

 Geography and climate

 Thennamanadu has an average elevation of 2 m (6.6 ft).
 The village lies on the bank of Kalyana odai river (the south branch of Kaveri River).

 The Boundary sites of the village are;